-- tank corrosion
+• tank corrosion

 - paint chips/rust

 - breakdown

 - oil leaks

 - insulator damage

 - breather condition (where fitted)

 - termination faults

 On larger transformers, the oil level is checked and recorded and if an oil sample valve is available (standard issue on all new transformers), a sample of the oil is taken and checked for dielectric breakdown.
-Once in service, transformers above 750 kVA are periodically given Dissolved Gas Analysis (DGA) tests.

-Larger pole-mount and all pad-mount units larger than 200 kVA have Maximum Demand Indicators (MDIs) which are read every 12 months.
-This indicates loading trends to be monitored and that allows for early intervention should a unit become overloaded.
+Pad-mount units larger than 200kVA typically have Maximum Demand Indicators (MDIs) which are read every 12 months.
+This indicates loading trends to be monitored and that allows for early intervention should a unit become overloaded or optimisation if it is underloaded.
+It is now standard practice on ground mounted transformers to install a PowerPilot distribution transformer monitor (superseding the MDI) that provides on-line and continuous (10-minute min/max/avg) current, voltage, and harmonics measurements.